 Most campuses utilize an electronic access control system for access to buildings and classrooms.
 Electronic access data is used strictly for purposes of investigative incident management or may be anonymized for general reporting.
 It is prohibited for tracking individuals.

-If your campus keys/access cards are lost or stolen, report the loss of access cards to IT, the loss of keys immediately to the College Police Department and then to Maintenance and Operations for replacement.
+If your campus keys/access cards are lost or stolen, report the loss immediately to the issuing department.